Pweder3/SMORT/README.md

 ### Paul's Reflection
-This project was a huge leap for me in the sense that for me it was a test of all of my abilities and then some as I had to learn countless new subjects through the project to accomplish my goals.
-This project not only tested my abstract knowledge of subjects but made me implement them which i think is the true value of the project and the true goal of this class to make us learn which I think I accomplished.
-This project although was not all sun and roses as
+This project was a huge leap for me in the sense, it was a test of all of my abilities and then some as I had to learn countless new subjects through the project to accomplish my goals.
+This project not only tested my abstract knowledge of subjects but made me implement them which I think is the true value of the project and the true goal of this class to make us learn which I think I accomplished.
+This project although was not all sunshine and rainbows, as I might have wished.
+The biggest issue was time management, and although I pushed very heavily to [scedualize](https://github.com/users/Pweder3/projects/1) the project and keep us on time the thing that kept me back was me working on the wrong thing.
+I approached this project with a lot of excitement and wanted to dive right in looking into the abstract and to me cool stuff such as the low pass filter or other more complicated concepts that really should have been done later.
+The age-old problem of scope creep was the main culprit in failure as I should have started the project with the basics and as always given myself a buffer as in these kinds of projects things are almost never on time or as easy as they seem.
+My main takeaway for this project is to peruse what you want to do and what makes you exited, but do it in a manner that incentives the success of the project as a whole.
+In simple terms.